microsoft/azure-iot-developer-kit/docs/_projects/06-door-monitor.md

 ![Arduino Examples]({{"/assets/images/door-monitor-arduino-examples.jpg" | absolute_url }})

-If you closed the **Arduino Examples** pane, to reload it, use `Ctrl+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Examples**.
+If you closed the **Arduino Examples** pane, to reload it, use `Ctrl+Shift+P` (macOS: `Cmd+Shift+P`) to invoke command palette and type **Arduino** then find and select **Arduino: Examples**.

-### C. Provision Azure services
+### C. Retrieve device connection string

-In the solution window, run your task through **Quick Open** (`Ctrl+P`) by typing 'task cloud-provision':
+In the solution window, run your task through **Quick Open** or `Ctrl+P` (macOS: `Cmd+P`) by typing 'task cloud-provision':

-In the VS Code terminal, an interactive command line will guide you through provisioning the required Azure services:
+In the VS Code terminal, an interactive command line will guide you through provisioning the required Azure services.
+You need to select all the items from promprted list same as the ones you have previously provisioned in the [Step 2]({{"/docs/projects/door-monitor#step-2-deploy-iot-hub-in-azure" | absolute_url }}).

 ![Cloud Prevision]({{"/assets/images/door-monitor-cloud-prevision.jpg" | absolute_url }})

 ### D. Build and upload Arduino sketch

-Use **Quick Open** (`Ctrl+P`) to run 'task device-upload'.
+Use **Quick Open** or `Ctrl+P` (macOS: `Cmd+P`) to run 'task device-upload'.
 The terminal will prompt you to enter configuration mode.
 To do so, hold down button A, then push and release the reset button.
 The screen will display 'Configuration'.
 This is to set the connection string that retrieves from 'task cloud-provision' step.

 Then it will start verifying and uploading the Arduino sketch: